Challenge-response

 HMAC-SHA1 as defined in RFC2104 (hashing)

-For Yubico OTP challenge-response, the key will receive a 6-byte challenge.
+For Yubico OTP challenge-response, an application will send the YubiKey a 6-byte challenge.
 The YubiKey will then create a 16-byte string by concatenating the challenge with 10 bytes of unique device fields.
-For Yubico OTP challenge-response, these 10 bytes of additional data are not important.
-They are merely added as padding so that the challenge may then be encrypted with a 16-byte key using the AES encryption algorithm (AES requires that data be encrypted in blocks of the same size as the encryption key).
-The resulting Yubico OTP becomes the response code.
+For Yubico OTP challenge-response, these 10 bytes of additional data are not important—they are merely added as padding so that the challenge may then be encrypted with a 16-byte key using the AES encryption algorithm (AES requires that data be encrypted in blocks of the same size as the encryption key).
+The resulting Yubico OTP (as a byte array) becomes the response.

-For HMAC-SHA1 challenge-response, the key will receive a challenge of up to 64 bytes in size, which will be digested ( hashed) with a 20-byte secret key, resulting in a 6-10 digit HOTP as the response code.
+For HMAC-SHA1 challenge-response, an application will send the YubiKey a challenge of up to 64 bytes in size, which will be digested (hashed) with a 20-byte secret key, resulting in a 20-byte response (the HMAC-SHA1 hash value).
+Responses can be received by an application as a byte array or a 6-10 digit numeric code.
+With HMAC-SHA1, the challenge can be either an application-specified byte array or the current Unix time.

 Note